Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Vertical expansion, hyperbolicity, and Theorem

+To conclude the proof, we need to consider the orbit of $(-2,0)$.
+But $|f^n (-2,0)|> 3\sqrt{|t|}$ for all $n\geq 1$, as proved in the first item of Claim \ref{claim1}.
+The proof is complete. \end{proof}

 \begin{prop} Let $p(z)=z^2-2$.
-There are unbounded hyperbolic components in $Sk(p)$ of type $\{ -1,2\}$, $\{2\}$, and $\{-2,2\}$. \end{prop}
+There are unbounded hyperbolic components in $\skp$ of type $\{ -1,2\}$, $\{2\}$, and $\{-2,2\}$. \end{prop}

-Notice the the component $\{ -1,2\}$ corresponds to two periodic points for $p$, while $\{ -2,2\}$ corresponding to a periodic point and a corresponding preperiodic point.
+Notice the the component of type $\{ -1,2\}$ corresponds to the case with two periodic points for $p$, while for the component of type $\{ -2,2\}$ the point $2$ is periodic and $-2$ is preperiodic to $2$.

-\begin{proof} According to Proposition \ref{prop:exjonsson}, the maps $g_t$ are all hyperbolic, and since $t \mapsto g_t$ is a continuous, unbounded path in $\skp$, they all belong to the same hyperbolic component which is unbounded and of type $\{ -1,2\}$.
-The existence of components of type $\{2\}$ and $\{-2,2\}$ follows from considering skew-products of respective forms $(z,w) \mapsto (z^2-2, w^2+t(2-z))$ and $(z,w) \mapsto (z^2-2, w^2+t(z+2)(2-z))$, and adapting Proposition \ref{prop:exjonsson} to those cases. \end{proof}
+\begin{proof} According to Proposition \ref{prop:exjonsson}, the maps $g_t$ are all hyperbolic for $t$ large enough, and since $t \mapsto g_t$ is a continuous, unbounded path in $\skp$, they all belong to the same hyperbolic component which is unbounded and of type $\{ -1,2\}$.
+The existence of components of type $\{2\}$ and $\{-2,2\}$ can be proved considering skew products of respective forms $(z,w) \mapsto (z^2-2, w^2+t(2-z))$ and $(z,w) \mapsto (z^2-2, w^2+t(z+2)(2-z))$, and adapting Proposition \ref{prop:exjonsson} to those cases. \end{proof}

-\begin{qst} Let $p$ be any quadratic polynomial, and $z_1,z_2 \in J_p$ be periodic points.
-Is it true that there exists in $\skp$ an unbounded hyperbolic component of type $\{z_1,z_2\}$?
-The method that we used here in the case $p(z)=z^2-2$ relies crucially on the real structure of $J_p$, and cannot readily be adapted to the case where $p$ is not real. \end{qst}